stmilne/icds_docs/docs/index.md

 When commands are provided, they are typically provided with a leading prompt character.
-When the `$` prompt character is used, it denotes that the command should be run within the system prompt.
-When the `>` prompt character is used, it denotes that the command is to be run with the prompt of a software application.
+When the `$` prompt character is used, it denotes that the command is to be run within the system prompt.
+When the `>` prompt character is used, it denotes that the command is to be run within software application's prompt.

-# Getting Help
+## Getting Help

 After reading the Roar Collab User Guide, you may contact the iAsk Center at **icds@psu.edu** for further assistance.
 Also, monitor the